-We know most people want to do the right thing, and we work with the community to make sure they understand their responsibilities as water users.
+We work with the community to make sure they understand their responsibilities as water users.

 We meet and consult with members of the NSW water community to make it easier to understand and follow the rules.
 We are committed to openness, transparency and engaging community and stakeholders in meaningful, two-way communication.
 Some of the ways we connect with people include: